"""Prompt helper system prompt builder."""

 When True, include the current draft specification in the prompt so the

-agent can continue refining from it.
+agent can refine from it.

 current_draft : dict[str, object] | None